 Section 5.
-In the event that an employee's position is reclassified upward, the employee will not be required to serve a trial service period if they have been performing the higher-level duties for at least six (6) months.
+In the event that an employee's position is reclassified upward, the effective date will be the first full pay period after approval by the board of commissioners or designee.
+The employee will not be required to serve a trial service period if they have been performing the higher-level duties for at least six (6) months.
 If the employee has not been performing the higher-level duties for at least six (6) months, they will be required to serve a six (6)-month trial service period.
 Employees who fail their trial service periods, will be laid off and treated as laid-off employees subject to recall to the former classification for which they attained regular status or priority placement as laid-off employees.

 Section 6.
-Copies of any reports of findings and recommendations related to proposed changes of job classifications or proposed new job classifications will be sent to the Association President.
+Copies of any reports of findings or recommendations related to proposed changes of job classifications or proposed new job classifications will be sent to the Union president and the Union organizer.